 - Rinse the rice thoroughly with several changes of water to remove any excess starch.
 Cover the rice with plenty of water and allow to soak for 30 minutes.

 - Drain the water and put the soaked rice into a heavy pot.
-Add 750ml water and the salt.
+Add the water and salt.
 Bring to a boil over medium-high heat, uncovered.
 When it starts boiling, cover and reduce the heat to very low.
-Cook for 10 minutes.

-- After 10 minutes, turn the heat off, fluff the rice with a fork and cover the pan with a tea-towel.
+- After fifteen minutes, turn the heat off, fluff the rice with a fork and cover the pan with a tea-towel.
 Set aside and allow to stand for 5 minutes.

 for the fish